Marmelodov/PromptCrafter-API/docs/reference/resources/prompt.md

 https://promptcrafter-production.up.railway.app/prompts
 ```

 The `prompt` resource stores a generative AI prompt created and managed by a user.
 It includes the prompt text, associated AI model, optional tags, and timestamps.
-All operations on this resource require user authentication with a bearer token.
+All operations on the prompt resource require user authentication with a bearer token.

 ## Resource properties